G-Research/astral/README.md

 mapping that user's email address to a policy we create.
 They work as
 follows:

-OidcProvider::configure_as_oidc_provider() creates an OIDC provider and user on a separate dedicated vault instance.
-The user created has a username/password/email addr, that can be accessed with OIDC auth from vault.
+OidcProvider.new.configure creates an OIDC provider and user on a separate dedicated Vault instance.
+The user created has a username/password/email address, that can be accessed with OIDC auth from in the principal Vault instance.

-Clients::Vault::Oidc::configure_as_oidc_client() creates an OIDC client on our vault instance.
+Clients::Vault::configure_as_oidc_client creates an OIDC client on our Vault instance.
 It connects to that provider just created.
-When a user tries to auth, the client connects to the provider, which opens up a browser window allowing the user to enter his username/password.
+When a user tries to auth, the client connects to the provider, which opens up a browser window allowing the user to enter their username/password.

-On success, the provider returns an OIDC token, which includes the user's email addr.
+On success, the provider returns an OIDC token, which includes the user's email address.

-The OIDC client has been configured to map that email address to an entity in vault, which has the policy which we want the user to have.
+The OIDC client has been configured to map that email address to an entity in Vault, which has the policy which we want the user to have.

-So the mapping goes from the email address on the provider, to the policy in vault.
+So the mapping goes from the email address on the provider, to the policy in Vault.

 Note that this provider is mainly meant to be used in our dev/test environment to excercise the client.
 In a prod env, a real OIDC provider would probably be used instead, (by configuring it in config/astral.yml).

-# Logging into vault with OIDC
+# Logging into Vault with OIDC

-The rails test's configure the OIDC provider, so if the tests pass, you can invoke the oidc login as follows:
+The rails test's configure the OIDC initial user, so if the tests pass, you can invoke the oidc login as follows:

 ```